MicrosoftDocs/win32/desktop-src/DirectShow/reading-drm-protected-asf-files-in-directshow.md

 ---
-Description: 'This topic describes how to use DirectShow to play media files that are protected with Windows Media Digital Rights Management (DRM).' ms.assetid: 'a014942a-01e5-49d4-8a25-4604cd40f374'
+Description: This topic describes how to use DirectShow to play media files that are protected with Windows Media Digital Rights Management (DRM). ms.assetid: a014942a-01e5-49d4-8a25-4604cd40f374
-title: 'Reading DRM-Protected ASF Files in DirectShow'
+title: Reading DRM-Protected ASF Files in DirectShow ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reading DRM-Protected ASF Files in DirectShow